 Private rights over game, whatever their origin, are essentially local in character, and the principle upon which their security depends is that of the law of trespass1.
 Trespass is committed by any person who enters the land of another without authority to do so2.
-Such an act requires no motive, such as the search for or pursuit of game, to supply a ground of claim to the injured party; but while the right to claim is open to any occupier whose ground is trespassed on, it is of special importance to the holder of rights over game, as it
+Such an act requires no motive, such as the search for or pursuit of game, to supply a ground of claim to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 TAKE A FREE TRIAL